 The good news for researchers is that there are two flaws with the Fire Theory.

 The good news for researchers is that there are two flaws with the Fire Theory.
-First: We all know that the little village of Buffalo was burned by the British in the War of 1812, right?
-After that conflagration, I have not been able to find any mention of Buffalo government buildings suffering any major fires.
+First flaw: We all know that the little village of Buffalo was burned by the British in the War of 1812, right?
+After that conflagration, here it is, folks, the only fire in a Buffalo government building that I could find:

-Second: A quick perusal of the records housed in the City of Buffalo Inactive Records Center (this link doesn’t list all of them, just the most popular) shows a rich collection of 19th and 20th century records, including tax records dating back to 1814!
+Second flaw: A quick perusal of the records housed in the City of Buffalo Inactive Records Center (this link doesn’t list all of them, just the most popular) shows a rich collection of 19th and 20th century records, including tax records dating back to 1814!
 We have an extensive collection of uninterrupted and intact government records.
 No losses or chronological gaps.
 Government websites are typically quite forthcoming about disaster-related record losses, such as this example from Virginia.
-There is even a page devoted to alerting genealogists to burned counties, none of which are reported in New York State.
+There is even a page that alerts genealogists to burned counties, none of which are reported in New York State.

 Let’s go back to the mystery of the chronic 1900 build date.
 At the risk of launching a new and only slightly improved urban legend, here is a hypothesis of my own.

 Remember the name of the property database?
 Online Assessment Roll System.
 Its purpose is to ensure that the City is taxing property owners legally, correctly, and transparently.
 The fact that history buffs know about it and use it is great, but it was not designed with historians in mind.

 Right here is where I am going to go out on my own theoretical limb because I have never worked in a tax assessors’ office or in City Hall.
 For the purposes of tax collection, I imagine that there are certain things that they absolutely must get right: for example, the dimensions of the parcel, the location of the parcel, the correct name and address of the owner, the current assessment.
 Changing a build date in this database is like changing your house paint color: it will not alter your assessment.